-In case the unresolved Disqualification impacts the competitors advancing to the elimination run, the Jury shall grant a provisional start (as described in 2025) in the elimination run to the competitors involved.
+In case the unresolved Disqualification impacts the competitors advancing to the elimination run, the Jury shall grant a provisional start in the elimination run to the competitors involved.
 The competitors in question will start the elimination alone and before all other competitors, in ascending order of bib number.